 Surgical care is not as reliable as it should be.
 Worldwide, about 10% of patients are inadvertently harmed while receiving treatment in the healthcare system.
-In recent years, observational studies have documented the large burden of inadvertent harm and mortality from the effects of modern healthcare (see references 1 and 2)
+In recent years, observational studies have documented the large burden of inadvertent harm and mortality from the effects of modern healthcare.

-Research into the causes of this serious problem has focused largely on failures in communication and teamwork between healthcare staff, and on faults in the system of work which make it inherently unsafe (references 3 – 9).
+Research into the causes of this serious problem has focused largely on failures in communication and teamwork between healthcare staff, and on faults in the system of work which make it inherently unsafe.

-This research group aims to develop understanding of the problems of safety and reliability in healthcare and to investigate and perfect potential solutions.
-We are therefore taking part in on-going work to develop the tools needed for this relatively new field of research; this includes taxonomies, definitions and importantly, new measures and scales.
-Our emphasis however is on studies of interventions which may improve quality, reliability and safety, and we have taken a strategic decision to study and adapt methods from high reliability organisations in other spheres of work as one of our main methods for developing these.
+We are taking part in on-going work to develop the tools needed for this relatively new field of reserach.
+This includes taxonomies, definitions and, importantly, new measures and scales.
+Our emphasis is on studies of interventions which may improve quality, reliability and safety.
+We have taken a strategic decision to study and adapt methods from high reliability organisations in other spheres of work as one of our main methods for developing these.